rouatorjmen1/tunisian-hate-speech-pipeline/README.md

 └── README.md                        # This document

 ## Dataset
-Download the original T-HSAB dataset from the official repository:
+This project utilizes the T-HSAB dataset: a Tunisian dialect hate speech and abusive language dataset.
+You can obtain the original dataset from the official repository:

 👉 https://github.com/Hala-Mulki/T-HSAB-A-Tunisian-Hate-Speech-and-Abusive-Dataset

+After downloading, please follow these instructions:

-Place the dataset file (e.g., thsab.csv) inside the data/ directory.
-The file should contain two columns: texte and categorie.
+1. Place the dataset file (thsab.csv) into the project's data/ directory.

-Change labels :
+2. The dataset must include at least the following two columns:

+      text: the raw text in Tunisian Arabic

+      label: the class label (hate, neutral, or abuse).

+3. Label Encoding:
+For training and evaluation purposes, the categorie column should be mapped to numerical values as follows:

-   - hate -> 0
+      hate → 0

-   - neutral -> 1
+      neutral → 1

-   - abuse -> 2
+      abuse → 2

+🔍 You can refer to data/sample_thsab.csv provided in the repository as a format reference for preprocessing and label encoding.

+Please see sample_thsab.csv like a guide

 ## Installation and Usage
 ### Clone the repository